pragmint/open-practices/practices/automate-coding-standards.md

 ### Are Our Tools Limiting Creativity?
 Could the way we enforce automated coding standards be stifling creativity or innovation within our development team?

-### How Effective Are Our Tools in Contextual Understanding?
+### Do we understanding our Coding Standards?
-Are we aware of the limitations of our automated coding standards tools, especially in understanding the context and intent behind certain coding decisions?
+Do team members understand the reasons behind certain coding rules?

 ### Facing Integration Challenges Effectively?
 How effectively are we managing the integration of automated coding standards tools, especially in large or legacy code-bases, and are there areas where we can improve?

 ## Exercises